opencog/sensory/README.md

 There is a very rich theory surrounding these, everything from geodesics on Riemann surfaces to quantum field theory, with applications ranging from chemical reaction rates to petroleum exploration to measure-preserving dynamical systems.
-It is no accident that Bill Frist proposes free energy as the fundamental underlying theoretical principle that can be used to understand AGI or general intelligence.
-The ensemble is a powerful concept, and when coupled to a fitness score and teh accompanying mathemetcial apparatus of Gibbs free energy and Boltzmann distributions, it aappears to be pervasive.
+It is no accident that Bill Friston proposes free energy as the fundamental underlying theoretical principle that can be used to understand AGI or general intelligence.
+The ensemble is a powerful concept, and when coupled to a fitness score and the accompanying mathemetcial apparatus of Gibbs free energy and Boltzmann distributions, it aappears to be pervasive.
 The issue here is that we are still grasping at basic principles: the AtomSpace and Atomese allow for ensembles of representations of "mechanical parts" to be